krabberod/BIO9905MERG1_V21/README.md

 ---
 # Software
-We will use R and Rstduio in this course.
+We will use R (version 4.0.5 or later) and Rstudio (version 1.4.1 or later) in this course.

 **Everybody should download and install R (https://www.r-project.org/), Rstudio (https://www.rstudio.com/) and the required packages before the course starts**.